 Imperial Theatre EXHIBIT

-Pricing and purchase details for Shirley’s work can be accessed at our Box Office.
+Pricing and purchase details for Mary’s work can be accessed at our Box Office.

 Imperial Theatre Exhibition Committee (ITEC) has brought work from area artists to the patrons of Imperial Theatre and the Saint John arts community since 1994.
 With the number of live performances at the Theatre, exposure for exhibits is high, focused to an audience knowledgeable in art, as well as newcomers to visual art.
 During the summer months tourist traffic flows through the exhibition space during guided tours of the facility.